iQSuite/platform-sdk-python/README.md

 #### Create Instant RAG

-Create a quick RAG system from text content (max 8000 tokens).
+Create an instant RAG system from raw text chunk (max 8000 tokens).

+>[!IMPORTANT]
+> `create_instant_rag` process is a sync/blocking process.
+Depending on the context length, it can take upto 30 seconds, and `instant_rag` doesn't work with our `Webhook` implementations.

 ```python
 try: